 The existing estate currently suffers from issues brought about by a lack of active frontages, confusing street layouts, over dominance of cars and poor public realm.
-However, the location has many benefits that include access to good community facilities and proximity to green and blue assets at Lesnes Abbey Wood, Abbey Way and Southmere Lake.
+A long wall, formed by the existing development along Yarnton Way, creates a barrier.
+However, the location has many benefits that include good access to community facilities and to green and blue assets at Lesnes Abbey Wood, Abbey Way linear park and Southmere Lake.
+Part of the Abbey Way linear park is within the site boundary, and this is designated Metropolitan Open Land and also as a Site of Importance for Nature Conservation (SINC).